banastas/X/README.md

 An unofficial macOS desktop app that keeps X's **For you** and **Following** feeds in a dedicated window.
 It uses the real X website, with a compact native toolbar, keyboard shortcuts, automatic refresh, and pull-to-refresh for trackpads and mouse wheels.

-Built by [Bill Anastas](https://github.com/banastas) with Swift, SwiftUI, AppKit, and WebKit.
+Built with Swift, SwiftUI, AppKit, and WebKit.
 This project is independent of X Corp. and is not an official X client.

 ## What it does